Chris Mazza: Boston Red Sox

 The Boston Red Sox claimed Mazza off waivers on December 20, 2019.
-On March 26, 2020, the team optioned Mazza to the Class A-Advanced Salem Red Sox.
+On March 26, 2020, the team optioned Mazza to the High-A Salem Red Sox.
 He was added to Boston's active roster on July 29, and made his first appearance with the team on August 1 against the New York Yankees.
 He was optioned to the Red Sox' alternate training site after the game of August 5, as clubs reduced their 2020 active rosters to 28 players.
 He was recalled twice during August.

 Overall with the 2020 Red Sox, Mazza appeared in nine games (six starts), compiling a 1–2 record with 4.80 ERA and 29 strikeouts in 30 innings pitched.
 His only victory of the season came on September 8, against the Philadelphia Phillies.
 He gave up the longest MLB home run of the season, a 495 ft shot to Ronald Acuña Jr. of the Atlanta Braves.
 On February 12, 2021, Mazza was designated for assignment after the signing of Martín Pérez.

 Tampa Bay Rays

 On February 17, 2021, the Red Sox traded Mazza and Jeffrey Springs to the Tampa Bay Rays in exchange for Ronaldo Hernández and Nick Sogard.
-On August 27, Mazza pitched the final 3 innings of a 6-3 victory over the Baltimore Orioles to earn his first career save.
+On August 27, Mazza pitched the final 3 innings of a 6–3 victory over the Baltimore Orioles to earn his first career save.
 On November 5, Mazza was outrighted off of the 40-man roster and elected free agency.
 He re-signed with the Rays on a minor league contract on January 7, 2022, and was selected to the Rays' roster on April 7.
+In 2 appearances, Mazza gave up seven runs in 5.1 innings pitched.

 On May 18, Mazza was placed on the 60-day injured list with a back injury.
 On June 20, 2022, he was reinstated from the 60-day injured list and was designated for assignment.
+He elected free agency on June 22.